“VALTELLINA WINE TRAIL”

 art.
 4 - PARTICIPATION

-The three races are open to everyone, male and female, aged 18 years or older on the day of the competition.
+The three races are open to everyone, male and female, aged 18 years or older on the day of the competition (excluding the non-competitive Sassella Trail).
 Each participant must fulfil the requirements stipulated in article 6a.
 Participants in the non-competitive ‘Sassella Wine Trail’ must meet the requirements stipulated in 6b.
 Participation in all three races requires a level of training and fitness to cope with strenuous exertion, and sufficient clothing should be worn on race day, when the temperature could be between -5˚C and +30˚.

 art.
 5 – SEMI SELF-SUFFICICENCY.
 PARTICIPATION IN THE “IO NON GETTO I MIEI RIFIUTI” [I do not litter]